adamkrogh/goodreads-dotnet/README.md

 - group.show — Get info about a group by id.
 - notifications — See the current user's notifications.
 - quotes.create — Add a quote.
+- owned_books.list — List books owned by a user.
 - series.show — See a series.
 - series.list — See all series by an author.
 - series.work — See all series a work is in.